zalando-stups/swagger1st/README.md

 ### Projects Using Swagger1st in Production

 - [Friboo](https://github.com/zalando/friboo), a utility library for writing microservices in Clojure, with support for Swagger and OAuth.
 It uses swagger1st at its base for RESTful HTTP endpoints and also integrates with the [component](https://github.com/stuartsierra/component) framework.
-- [swagger-mock](https://github.com/zalando/swagger-mock), which runs an HTTP server based on a Swagger/OpenAPI definition and returns mocked responses.
-With the complete data of your Swagger definition at hand, you can modify it before processing and also use its definition information during execution.
-This allows the swagger-mock to hook into your definition and parse the examples from it in order to return them on each request.
 - [STUPS.io](https://stups.io/) components [Kio](https://github.com/zalando-stups/kio), [PierOne](https://github.com/zalando-stups/pierone) (a complete Docker registry based on S3), [Essentials](https://github.com/zalando-stups/essentials), [TWINTIP](https://github.com/zalando-stups/twintip-storage) and [mint](https://github.com/zalando-stups/mint-storage)

 ### The Ring Handler in Detail